Updated: Apr 13

-The Centers of Disease Control and Prevention has global outbreak information, travelers health information that is beneficial and useful for the public.
+The Centers for Disease Control and Prevention has global outbreak information, travelers health information that is beneficial and useful for the public.
 It also has recommendations for prevention of illness and what to do if you get sick.
 Explore their website for further reading and data charts available at this time.

 Local Media Resource

 We know that the Idaho Statesman is one of the newspapers that is read by a lot of our library users.
 The newspaper has made this statement: “The Idaho Statesman and McClatchy news sites have lifted the paywall on our websites for this developing story, providing critical information to readers.”
 Idaho Statesman has been putting out information quickly on confirmed cases and, specifically, general locations of the confirmed cases in Idaho so far.
-Access their articles here: Idaho Statesman.

 Our library team will try to keep our information updated and current as best we can while also being available to answer any questions online, over the phone, or through email.